PaulAlbert31/digits-recognition/README.md

 # What's new ?

-  - I am currently working on a better way to represent digits that is scale-resistant as well a invariant in rotation.
-See https://members.loria.fr/MOBerger/Enseignement/Master2/Exposes/mori-cvpr01.pdf
+  - I am currently working on dataset augmentation to better the convolutional network's performances.

 Yet to be done: